daniau23/agentic_researcher_streamlit/README.md

 ### **Issues faced**:
 - Integrating tests for the LLM agents
 - Conflicts when deploying app on Streamlit, hence the environment.yml file was removed.
+- Selenium was hard to incorporate for deployment, hence beautisoup was used for an attempt to read the web data